 The outputs for this analysis are for the entire area within the Metro jurisdiction or MPA and the year modeled was 2027.
 This analysis does not include the level of detail covered by a full corridor study.
 Table 1 provides a summary of the evaluation results based on the RTP investment priorities.
-The complete PAE is included as Attachment 3.
+The complete PAE is included as Attachment 3 is provided Table 1 below and in Attachment 3 to the staff Report.